project8/dripline/Home.md

 The current version of the framework, along with the version history and planned future developments are listed on [[this page|Version]].
 The summary of the [[guiding design principles|Design]] is available for reference, and should be especially useful for those wishing to contribute.

 ## Libraries
 It is possible to implement dripline in whatever language/environment is most convenient (which is part of the value).
-We currently have a library available for [C++](https://github.com/project8/dripline/tree/develop/cpp), [golang](https://github.com/project8/dripline/tree/develop/go), and for [python](https://github.com/project8/dripline/tree/develop/python) included in this repo.
+We currently have implementations available for [C++](https://github.com/project8/dripline-cpp), [golang](https://github.com/project8/dripline-go), and for [python](https://github.com/project8/dripline-python).
 The libraries are not all equivalent, and functionality can vary between languages.